Chris Gutteridge

 Clinical Negligence

-Chris has a wealth of experience as a trial advocate in the High Court and County Courts.
-He has represented claimants at trials of breach of duty and causation as a preliminary issue and on the assessment of damages, including cross-examination of medical experts, non-medical experts and medically qualified lay witnesses.
+He has a wealth of experience as an advocate in the King’s Bench Division.
+He has represented claimants at trials of breach and causation as preliminary issues as well as for assessment of damages.
+He is adept at cross-examination of medical experts and medical lay witnesses.
+He is recognised the legal directories as a “brilliant” and “extremely tough” advocate.

 Clinical Negligence Cases